ryuichiueda/ct/README.md

 c 2
 ```

+## Next

+This command will be implemented with Rust.

-## LICENSE
+## License

 This command is distributed under GPL-3.0 or later.
+But it will be done under
+GPL or MIT dual license.